rokubop/roku_knausj_talon/roku_features/head_triggered_actions/README.md

 1. Copy the `head_triggered_actions` folder to your `talon/user` directory.

-    > To try out the functionality, you can uncomment `example.py` and `example.talon`, then go to Google Chrome and say `head start`.
+    To try out the functionality, you can uncomment `example.py` and `example.talon`, then go to Google Chrome and say `head start`.
 You should see a box appear on the screen that triggers "left", "right", "up", and "down" keys based on the position of your head.
 Say `head stop` to stop the head-triggered actions.
+Say `head reset` to reset the position.

 ### User setup

 2. **Create a new Python file** for the context you want to to apply to

     ```python
+    from talon import Context

     ctx = Context()

     ctx.matches = r"""